Israel Hill

 Israel Hill was an unincorporated community in Prince Edward County, Virginia, United States along the Appomattox River.
 Founded in 1810 as a community for free black people in the area, Israel Hill has since become part of Farmville, Virginia.

 History

-Israel Hill developed as a community of free black people in Prince Edward County, Virginia along the Appomattox River around 1810.
-The will of Richard Randolph emancipated all the slave at Randolph's death in 1796.
-It was established by Judith Randolph after the death of her husband Richard Randolph who inherited land and slaves from his father.
+Israel Hill developed as a community of free Black people in Prince Edward County, Virginia along the Appomattox River around 1810.
+The will of Richard Randolph emancipated all of his slaves at Randolph's death in 1796.
+Israel Hill was established by Judith Randolph after the death of her husband Richard Randolph who inherited land and slaves from his father.
 He was a nephew of Thomas Jefferson.

 In 2009 a historical marker commemorating the community was erected.
 The community is now part of Farmville, Virginia.

 Melvin Patrick Ely, a history professor at the College of William and Mary, wrote Israel on the Appomattox about the community.